chakrabar/chakrabar.github.io/_posts/articles/2018-02-05-practical-configuration-and-di-in-aspnet-core.md

 }
 ```

-Read a whole configuration file or a section of it (Json/XML) into a compatible onject instance.
+Read a whole configuration file or a section of it (Json/XML) into a compatible object instance, and register with the DI container.
 Here, it is important that the structure of the configuration section matches the type of the object.
+Following code inside the `ConfigureServices()` method shows how a configuration is casted to an object and registered with the DI container.

+**Note**: When this `services.Configure()` method is used, it'll look in all configuration files available in the reverse order of how they were added.
+So, the source that was added last will be checked first and so on.
+It'll take the first match, complete file or by section name, checking the properties recursively.

 ```cs
 public class Startup